How might iRobot be a thoughtful partner in people's homes through smart home connectivity?

-Following user interviews, we were able to group our observations into themes that would lead us to develop our key insights.
+Following user interviews, we were able to group our observations into themes, that ultimately led us to develop 2 key insights.

 Our insights were also used to develop how might we statements that we then used for brainstorm concept solutions.